securitytxt/security-txt/draft-foudil-securitytxt.md

 <CODE ENDS>
 ~~~~~~~~~~

+## Extensibility

+Like many other formats and protocols, this format may need to be extended
+over time to fit the ever-changing landscape of the Internet.
+Therefore,
+extensibility is provided via an IANA registry for headers fields as defined
+in {{registry}}.
+Any fields registered via that process MUST be
+considered optional.
+In order to encourage extensibility and interoperability,
+implementors MUST ignore any fields they do not explicitly support.

 # File Format Description

 The expected file format of the security.txt file is plain text as defined